 As a general rule, people who pursue debt settlement can’t afford to pay off all their debts.
-A successful settlement allows them to walk away without having to pay everything, saving them thousands of dollars.
+A successful settlement allows them to walk away without having to pay everything, potentially saving them a lot of money.

 The creditor should consider it will receive as much as it can from the settlement and wipe an overdue account from its books.

-If the creditor agrees to the partial payment of a loan or credit card debt, in exchange for an immediate lump-sum payment, it will collect on a debt that might have been cleared in a bankruptcy.
+If the creditor agrees to the partial payment of a loan or credit card debt, in exchange for an immediate lump-sum payment, it will collect on a debt that might have been otherwise uncollectable.

 The settlement renders the debt paid in full, regardless that it was only a partial payment of the actual debt.
-While results are not guaranteed, some consumers split the debt in half.
+While results are not guaranteed, some consumers have large debts cleared.